Japanese Aralia (Fatsia japonica) Care Indoor, Propagation and common Problems

 Toxicity

-Japanese Aralia (Fatsia japonica) is non-toxic to both humans and pets as indicated by ASPCA.
+Fatsia japonica is non-toxic to both humans and pets as indicated by ASPCA.
+Japanese Aralia is not toxic to dogs and cats.
 However, it produces a sticky and resinous sap which has been found to cause contact dermatitis in sensitive skin.

 Where to Buy